 Tights are made of nylon and elastane.
 For Billi London tights, we have opted for yarns that have an accelerated biodegradability:

 The manufacturing formula of the nylon that we use - a 6.6 polyamide, has been modified to attract microorganisms to accelerate its biodegradation process.

 These bacteria munch on the tights turning into organic matter and biogaz in an anaerobic environment (an oxygen-free environment) and effectively making them disappear.
 It's not glamorous, but this environment is characteristic of landfills.

-The formula which allows these bacteria to nibble and transform it into organic matter and biogas, is part of the manufacturing secrets of our suppliers and laboratory.
+The formula which allows these bacteria to nibble and transform them into organic matter and biogas, is part of the manufacturing secrets of our suppliers and laboratory.

 Why not using recycled yarns?